Centralia Tragedy: Armistice Day

 Evidence supports and contradicts both theories.
 Firstly, Grimm's and McElfresh's wounds were caused by rifle bullets fired at medium to long range, not revolvers, and the blood trails from both men began in the middle of the street.
 In contrast, the IWW claims that Grimm and McElfresh were two of the three "secret committeemen" behind the Centralia Conspiracy and points to the significant fact that Grimm did give the order to halt in front of the Wobbly hall.
 The American Legion counters that by pointing out what they believe is the incriminating coincidence that Grimm and McElfresh were the first two men killed by the Wobblies, and both were shot in the street over 100 feet away from the Roderick on the north side of Second Street on Tower Avenue.
 The IWW responds with a statement by Dr. Frank Bickford, asserting that he had personally led the raid and that the Legionnaires initiated the conflict.
 Bickford later testified that "the door of the I.W.W. was kicked open before the shooting from inside began."
 The Legionnaires counter that Bickford was a lying braggart and, by his own admission on the stand, was legally deaf and so could not have known when the shooting actually started.
 The Legionnaires further counter with statements from the IWW member Tom Morgan, who was inside the Wobbly hall during the massacre and testified "that shots were fired before any rush was made upon the I.W.W.
 Hall."
 The IWW replies that Tom Morgan committed perjury to "make a deal," as evidenced by all charges against him being dropped.
 Both sides have additional eyewitnesses that support their side of the story.
 Most of the witnesses supporting the IWW's version of events were members of various unions.
 Most of those supporting the American Legion's version were war veterans and local businessmen sympathetic to the Legion.

-A close examination of the trial transcript and the most reasonable interpretation of the evidence is that Davis killed Grimm while he was firing from the Avalon Hotel, McElfresh was killed by a Wobbly firing from the IWW hall, and that Cassagranda was killed while he was running west on Second Avenue by a revolver probably fired by Davis firing from the Avalon Hotel.